gang-chen/samoyed/README.md

 productivity.
 It features advanced code assistant based on comprehensive real-time multithreaded code analysis.

-Samoyed is extensible with plug-ins.
+Samoyed is extensible with plugins.

 Samoyed supports GNU/Linux and Windows.